Haider-29/DB-Assignment-2/README.md

 ![Q25.4 Image](Q25.4.png)
 ### Query 5:
 >Query to find the airplane models with a capacity greater than a specific value\
->Ths is important to scheduele flights which have a specific capacity requirment to ensure safety
+>Ths is important to scheduele flights which have a specific capacity requirment to ensure safety\ simply select model and capacity from planetype table where capacity is greater than a specicific value.
 ```
 SELECT
     Model,